lleger/Rails-3-jQuery/README.md

 So, for example, if you make this template in `~/Sites`:<br>
 `rails -m ~/Sites/jquery.rb`

 This template also makes a new javascript expansion, :jquery, for use in the javascript_include_tag.
-For example:
+For example:<br>
 `<% javascript_include_tag :jquery %>`

 Process
 =======
 This template works via this process:

-1. Download latest jQuery min and place into javascripts folder
+1. Remove old prototype js
-2. Download latest jQuery drivers and place into javascripts folder
+2. Download latest jQuery min and place into javascripts folder
-3. Remove old prototype js
+3. Download latest jQuery drivers and place into javascripts folder
 4. Overriding javascript_include_tag to include new jQuery js and create a new jQuery expansion

 License